3 Phases to Break the Cycle Without Expecting Her to Change

 -

-That is a common experience.
+That is a common experience with many self-led resources.
 If a prompt feels too intense, you can:

 Skip it